 Secondary Fermenters (Optional) – At this point, you might want to consider secondary fermentation.
-This simply involves transferring the it from the first fermentation vessel into another container.
+This simply involves transferring it from the first fermentation vessel into another container.
 Secondary fermenters are typically made of glass.
 Beer is left here to age for a period of two days to several months.
 There are a number of advantages–and disadvantages as well:

-- The added method will result in a clearer and better-looking beer, with less sediments accumulating at the bottom of the bottle.
+- The added method will result in a clearer and better-looking beer, with fewer sediments accumulating at the bottom of the bottle.

 - It also helps you avoid having your brew sit in the primary fermentation vessel, which is likely made of plastic and probably isn’t airtight.
 Left in the primary fermentation vessel, beer will be affected by the oxygen seeping through the lid.
 This can have a detrimental effect on the flavor, as the primary fermentation process slows down and less protective carbon dioxide is produced.